Treatments for Pain Caused by Peripheral Diabetic Neuropathy

 An emerging treatment option for relief is spinal cord stimulation.
 This treatment has been used routinely for treating pain for many years, especially for pain after spine surgery.
 It has recently been found to be helpful for patients with diabetic foot pain.

-For this treatment, patients undergo a procedure that implants a small wire into the back and a computer sends small electrical pulses to interrupt the pain signal going from the feet to the brain.
+For this treatment, patients undergo a procedure that implants a small wire into the back and a computer sends small electrical pulses to interrupt the pain signal that goes from the feet to the brain.
 The wire insertion is an outpatient procedure.
 Patients can try it out before deciding whether they want a permanent implant.

 Several research studies have found that patients experienced significantly reduced pain without medication side effects.
 An unexpected result was that the spinal cord stimulation also improved sensation.
 Advancements in this treatment and research will continue.
 Patients may be able to achieve even more improvements in peripheral neuropathy symptoms.